rowanmoul/ArchSecureDualBoot/README.md

 `-days 3650` specifies how long the certificate should be valid for.
 Since we are putting this certificate in our computer firmware, we want it to last a while.
 Will you still have this computer in 10 years?
 `-nodes` this tells openssl to not encrpyt the private key.
 If you want to encrpyt it with a password, remove this option.

 When you run this command you will be prompted to enter some details about yourself as the issuer of the certificate.
-You can put as little or as much as you want here, but I would suggest at least setting the common name and/or organizaton.
+You can put as little or as much as you want here, but at least set the common name and/or organizaton.
 These can also be set from the above command with, for example, `-subj /CN=your common name/O=your org name/` if you do not want to do it interactively
-Unfortunately I can't find a good list of all values that can go in here.
+Unfortunately it is difficult to find a good list of all values that can go in here.
 They are listed in [RFC 5280 section 4.1.2.4](https://tools.ietf.org/html/rfc5280#section-4.1.2.4), but the short names are not included there.
 You can find some of them on [this SO post](https://stackoverflow.com/questions/6464129/certificate-subject-x-509).
 As an example, this is the subject/issuer you'll find in the default PK on a lenovo thinkpad from 2016: `/C=JP/ST=Kanagawa/L=Yokohama/O=Lenovo Ltd./CN=Lenovo Ltd. PK CA 2012`

 #### Generate the keys

 Run the above command three times, generating a PK, KEK, and db key.
-I did it like this:

 ```Shell
 openssl req -new -x509 -newkey rsa:2048 -subj "/C=CA/ST=Alberta/L=Calgary/CN=My Name, yyyy-mm-dd PK/" -keyout PK.key -out PK.crt -days 3650 -nodes